 The Arthurian references are quaint and largely applicable to the fringe of conspiracy advocates.
 Yet the inference most believe that entire agencies and the media conspired is inaccurate, this again is an attempt to define the majority by the views of the fringe.
 Reasonable people who conduct research accept no such construct is tenable and feasibly it would have to be a handful of people and no entire agency was involved.
 Potential conspiracy requires a small group to prevent discovery or betrayal and most were likely not government officials.

-A reasonable view might suspect a few people to have knowledge of the possible operation's endgame and it would follow a military style plan to execute a politician considered a "clear and present danger to the cause of freedom".iv A compartmentalized group may consist of a few leaders, a few operational agents, and the "lost" assassin and the group could feasibly use a person of questionable background and political views, this socially compromised operative would assume blame for all involved.v This group would keep no written notes, and conduct all "covering actions" necessary and despite the mythical references and disbelief presented by McAdams, substantial primary evidence contends his disbelief.v vi
+A more reasonable view might suspect a few to have knowledge of the possible operation's endgame and would require set conditions for a plot.
+This hypothetical plot would follow a military style plan to execute any politician considered a "clear and present danger to the cause of freedom".iv A compartmentalized group may consist of a few leaders, a few operational agents, and the "lost" assassin.
+This group could feasibly use a person of questionable background and political views, this socially compromised operative would assume blame for all involved.
+The conspirators would keep no written notes, and conduct all "covering action" necessary and despite the mythical references and disbelief presented by McAdams, substantial primary evidence contends his disbelief.v vi

 "Early conspiracy theorists focused on Dealey Plaza, the park in Dallas through which Kennedy's limousine was passing when he was shot.
 They pointed to multiple witnesses who thought the shots came from the famous "grassy knoll" – a gentle slope to the right of the limousine.
 Had the shots really come from there, it would mean a conspiracy, since multiple eyewitnesses placed a shooter to Kennedy's rear, in the Texas School Book Depository.
 Two shooters would mean conspiracy, with people other than Lee Harvey Oswald (or in addition to Oswald) involved.
 But in the echo chamber, far more witnesses heard shots from the direction of the Depository than from the direction of the knoll.
 More telling, perhaps, is the fact that only three witnesses heard shots from both directions"